minozheros/ImGui-Designer/.github/instructions/first.instructions.md

 # Commit Message Workflow

+# Special Commands for Agent

+- `!c` (exclamation-c): When the user writes `!c`, it is a command for the agent to create a commit with the current changes.
+The agent should stage all relevant files, update `commit_message.txt` with a clear, detailed message describing the changes, and use `git commit -F commit_message.txt` to create the commit.
+If the user provides a message, use it; otherwise, generate a concise, descriptive message.

 For all automated or semi-automated git commits, use the file `commit_message.txt` in the project root:

 - Before each commit, update the contents of `commit_message.txt` with a clear, detailed message describing the changes.